lugia-kun/crystal-for-legacy-dist/README.md

     2.10 (of the compiler's dependency).
 * You should NOT report any issues with using the package provided here, to the upstream directly.
-Only if you can confirm your problem with the official binary too, please refer upstream [CONTRIBUTING][^7] and [ISSUE TEMPLATE][^8].
+Only if you can confirm your problem with the official binary too, please refer upstream's [CONTRIBUTING][^7] and [ISSUE TEMPLATE][^8].

 Limitations